minas26902/Improving_Yelp_Ratings_with_ML/README.md

 **Goal:** Our goal is to apply Natural Language Processing (NLP) and other features from the Yelp reviews into a model that outputs a new 5-star-rating, so that there is less discrepancy between reviews and star ratings.
 In order to make our model more robust, we will also incorporate new user star-ratings based on reviews read (meaning that someone who did not write the review gives a star-rating based on the review text alone) into our model so that it better reflects the review sentiment.

-In order to make our model more robust, we will also incorporate new user star-ratings based on reviews read (meaning that someone who did not write the review gives a star-rating based on the review text alone) into our model so that it better reflects the review sentiment.

 **Hypothesis:** We hypothesize that automating star ratings based on NLP of restaurant reviews will improve Yelp review experience by normalizing reviewer sentiment.

 **ML algorithms:**